ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 [Palaeoverse](https://palaeoverse.org/) is an initiative aiming to unite the paleontological community through shared resources, agreed standards, and a collective commitment to improving reproducibility in paleontological research.
 The project began in 2022 when a group of early-career researchers, including myself, recognized a common challenge: many of us were independently developing similar programmatic workflows for cleaning and preparing paleontological data due to a lack of standardized tools and protocols, leading to duplicated work that was difficult to reproduce.
 In response, we came together to develop the [palaeoverse R package](https://palaeoverse.palaeoverse.org/)—a toolkit designed to streamline data preparation and exploration in paleontological research.
-Since then, Palaeoverse has evolved into a formally organised initiative with a growing scope.
+Since then, Palaeoverse has evolved into a formally organized initiative with a growing scope.
 We maintain multiple [R packages](https://github.com/palaeoverse), curate [resources](https://palaeoverse.org/external), host [lectures](https://www.youtube.com/@ThePalaeoverse), and run [training workshops](https://workshop.palaeoverse.org/).
 These resources have been developed entirely through the current team’s voluntary efforts.